-(Video) Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the solidarity dinner with the Cambodian MSMEs and handicrafts family [unofficial and translations]
+(Video) Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the solidarity dinner with the Cambodian MSMEs and handicrafts family [unofficial translations]

 CMF: